DCFS Academic Internship, University Partnership and Shadow Program

 The Academic Internship Program provides degree-seeking college students with experiences and learning opportunities within the child welfare system.
-The internship program is open to any college student who is pursuing an associate, bachelor’s or master’s degree.
+The internship program is open to any college student who is pursuing a bachelor’s or master’s degree.
 Under the supervision of experienced DCFS staff, interns will participate in activities and duties which will provide a great learning experience.
 The Academic Internship Program offers internships statewide.
 Each office specializes in a series of duties and specialties, thus interns, if location allows it, will be able to choose what office they work for depending on the specialty of the office.
 To apply for the Academic Internship Program, students should fill out the online application here.
 If the application is approved, the student will be sent documents that make up the background check process.
 The forms must be completed and returned along with two professional letters of recommendation.

 For more information, including application deadlines, click here.
 Students may also email questions to DCFS.Internships@illinois.gov.